Event cancellations and update from Bristol Beacon regarding Coronavirus

 The national lockdown restrictions mean that everyone must stay at home and live music venues are not permitted to open.

-All Bristol Beacon Presents events from 5 Jan – 28 Feb 2021 have been rescheduled or cancelled.
+All Bristol Beacon Presents events from 23 Feb – 17 May 2021 have been rescheduled or cancelled.
+All customers for affected events are being contacted to notify them of the status of their event booking.

 Our box office phone lines are currently closed, so please avoid trying to contact us directly.